Kylob/Blog/README.md

     theme: default # The main theme for your site
 ```

 You can access any of these in your templates eg. ``{{ blog.name }}``.
-Eventually this file will be full of authors, categories, and tags that you can easily manage as well .
+Eventually this file will be full of authors, categories, and tags that you can easily manage as well.

 ## Create Content